Tallinding Children’s Health Centre FIVE YEAR REVIEW

 The Centre is run by Manager Sheikh Tijan Touray (TJ) who works tirelessly to keep the Centre open.
 As the Centre subsidises children, balancing the books is often a struggle.

-The clinical assessment, diagnosis, management and medication prescriptions of new and existing patients are all carried out by two fantastic male nurses, Lamin Njie, 35 years of age who acts as the Centre’s clinical lead and Chernor Jallow, 30 years of age.
+The clinical assessment, diagnosis, management and medication prescriptions of new and existing patients are all carried out by two fantastic nurses, Lamin Njie, 35 years of age who acts as the Centre’s clinical lead and Chernor Jallow, 30 years of age.

 Diagnostic laboratory testing via blood films, to confirm diagnoses of Malaria, caused by Plasmodium Falciparum, in addition to anaemia and infection, are carried out by two lab technicians Lamin Cessay and Ebrima Sundu